 Since failure of IVF treatment is a mental, physical and financial disaster, every effort must be made to maximize the chances of success in an IVF treatment.
 Maximum success is possible by thorough preparation of the couple prior to undertaking treatment.
 It is vital to define the exact cause of the infertility and to explain this to the couple along with the possible treatment options.
-Various tests are available which include blood tests of the couple, semen tests, ultra-sonography, and Endoscopy.
+Various tests are available which includes blood tests of the couple, semen tests, ultra-sonography and Endoscopy.

 Endoscopy means looking inside and typically refers to looking inside the body for medical reasons using an endoscope, a fibreoptic instrument used to examine the interior of a hollow organ or cavity of the body.

 Hysteroscopy is conducted under general anaesthesia.
 This enables diagnosis and at the same time, surgical improvement of the womb is also possible.
 It helps in detecting abnormalities at the neck of the womb, which can affect the procedure of embryo transfer.
 It can remove abnormalities inside the womb such as polyps, fibroids, adhesions and even womb defects from birth (Septum).
-These abnormalities not only decrease the success of IVF but, can also lead to miscarriages.
-The lining of the womb is an important factor affecting the success of IVF, and can be evaluated at this time.
+These abnormalities not only decrease the success of IVF, but can also lead to miscarriages.
+The lining of the womb is an important factor affecting the success of IVF and can be evaluated at this time.

 The hysteroscopy is followed by gentle curetting (scraping) of the lining of the womb.
 This is sent for microscopic assessment to the pathology department.
 Infection and hormonal abnormalities in the lining of the womb can be diagnosed and then treated, thereby improving the success of IVF.

 The massive benefit offered by the hysteroscopy makes it almost mandatory in every patient before IVF and certainly in patients with repeated IVF failures and recurrent miscarriages.
-The procedure does not involve any cut on the stomach, nor any pain and is performed as an out-patient, single-day procedure.
+The procedure does not involve any cut on the stomach nor any pain and is performed as an out-patient, single-day procedure.

 Laparoscopy, a minimally invasive procedure or keyhole procedure, is a modern surgical technique in which operations are performed far from their location through small incisions (usually 0.5–1.5 cm) elsewhere in the body.
-It is used to find problems such as cysts, adhesions, fibroids and infection.
-Tissue samples can be taken for biopsy through the tube (laparoscope).
+It is used to find problems such as cysts, adhesions, fibroids and infection etc. Tissue samples can be taken for biopsy through the tube (laparoscope).

 Benefits Of Endoscopy In IVF